dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-7-the-system-boot-process-and-systemd.md

 * reloading the unit's configuration (not to be confused with the `systemd` configuration of the unit):
   * e.g. `systemctl reload apache2.service`

+Earlier a distinction was made between `systemd` in *system mode* versus *user mode*.
+Failing to keep this distinction in mind can easily lead to confusion.
+Take for example the installation process of `docker-desktop`.
+We might want to run `docker` as root user, or as the logged-in user, assuming this user has been added to the "docker" group.
+In the latter case, we manage "docker-desktop" in *user mode*.

+That is, `systemctl` must connect to the *user service manager* (`--user`), not to the *system manager* (`--system`, which is the default).
+So:
+* querying for the status of the service: `systemctl --user status docker-desktop.service`
+  * without the `--user` parameter, the service would not even be found!
+  * after all, it is there according to the user service manager, but not according to the system manager
+* stopping the service: `systemctl --user stop docker-desktop.service`
+* starting the service: `systemctl --user start docker-desktop.service`
+* with plain command `systemctl status` we can confirm that "docker-desktop" is a service in *user mode*

 ##### 3.7.3.2. cgroups

 *Control groups*, or *cgroups* in short, allow for control over distribution of system resources to